 - To apply online, use the Online Payment Agreement Application (OPA) on the IRS’s website.

 - When applying through the mail, complete Form 9465 (Installment Agreement Request) or Form 433-D (Installment Agreement).

 - Calculate your monthly payment by taking the amount you owe and dividing by 30.
-Even though you have 36 months to pay, this calculation gives you some breathing room for the interest that accrues on the debt.
-That helps to ensure that you can pay off the whole debt within three years.
+Even though you have 36 months to pay, this calculation gives you some breathing room for the interest that accrues on the taxes owed.
+That helps to ensure that you can pay off the whole amount within three years.

 - If you can afford to make larger payments, you can offer to do that.
 Just remember to leave enough money in your budget to cover your routine monthly expenses.
 You don’t want to overextend yourself and default on the agreement accidentally.